Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 - Layout - Extract text, selection marks, and table structures, along with their bounding region coordinates, from documents.
 - Document - Analyze key-value pairs and entities in addition to general layout from documents.
+- Read - Read information about textual elements, such as page words and lines in addition to text language information.
-- Prebuilt - Analyze data from certain types of common documents (such as receipts, invoices, business cards, or identity documents) using prebuilt models.
+- Prebuilt - Analyze data from certain types of common documents (such as receipts, invoices, business cards, identity documents, or US W2 tax forms) using prebuilt models.
 - Custom - Build custom models to analyze text, field values, selection marks, and tabular data from documents.
 Custom models are trained with your own data, so they're tailored to your documents.

 [Source code][formreco_client_src] | [Package (NuGet)][formreco_nuget_package] | [API reference documentation][formreco_refdocs] | [Product documentation][formreco_docs] | [Samples][formreco_samples]